bumbummen99/monerod-pi/README.md

    ```

 # RAM
-(Older) Raspberry Pi's are not known for their plentiful RAM, therefore it is necessary to create a swap file to prevent an OOM and crash.
-To do so simply use the following commands:
+(Older) Raspberry Pi's are not known for their plentiful RAM, therefore it is necessary to create a swap file to prevent an OOM and crash during the initial sync.
+A fully synced node can easily run with the 1GB of ram.
+To add swap space simply use the following commands:
 ```
-sysctl vm.swappiness=1
+sudo sysctl vm.swappiness=1
 sudo fallocate -l 2G /swapfile sudo chmod 600 /swapfile sudo mkswap /swapfile